 Drying Rack

-As the best way to prevent water stains, air drying helps you get all the moisture out before any future usage.
-Thanks to an efficient drying rack, you will be able to enjoy proper airflow that dries the molds evenly.
+Air drying helps you get all the moisture out before any future usage.
+Thanks to an efficient drying rack, you will enjoy proper airflow that dries the molds evenly.

 -